HOW DOES ONE KEEP GOD’S LAWS?

 When I read of preachers who are insisting that we observe the Jewish Sabbath Day, I realize they do not understand how the new covenant operates.

-To maintain, as do the proponents of lawless grace, that grace takes the place of a need to overcome sinful behavior, is utterly denied by the several passages of the New Testament that warn us if we continue to sin we will not inherit the Kingdom of God.
+To maintain, as do the proponents of lawless grace, that grace takes the place of a need to overcome sinful behavior, is utterly denied by multiple passages of the New Testament that warn us if we continue to sin we will not inherit the Kingdom of God.

 And if the Spirit of him who raised Jesus from the dead is living in you, he who raised Christ from the dead will also give life to your mortal bodies through his Spirit, who lives in you.
 (Romans 8:11)